livekit-examples/agent-starter-swift/README.md

 In a production environment, you will be responsible for developing a solution to [generate tokens for your users](https://docs.livekit.io/home/server/generating-tokens/) which is integrated with your authentication solution.
 You should disable your sandbox token server and modify `TokenService.swift` to use your own token server.

+## Running on Simulator

+To use this template with video (or screen sharing) input, you need to run the app on a physical device.
+Testing on the Simulator will still support voice and text modes, as well as virtual avatars.

 ## Contributing

 This template is open source and we welcome contributions!
 Please open a PR or issue through GitHub, and don't forget to join us in the [LiveKit Community Slack](https://livekit.io/join-slack)!